-Tramadol may cause sedation, nausea and dizziness after accidental ingestion.
-To avoid accidental ingestion, particularly by children, blisters should be inserted back into the carton and kept in a safe place out of the sight and reach of children.
+Tramadol may cause sedation, nausea, and dizziness after accidental ingestion.
+To avoid accidental ingestion, particularly by a child, unused part tablets should be returned to the open blister space, inserted back into the carton, and kept in a safe place out of the sight and reach of children.
 In case of accidental ingestion, particularly by children, seek medical advice and show the package leaflet or the label to the physician.
-In case of accidental ingestion by adults: DO NOT DRIVE as sedation may occur.
+In case of accidental ingestion may occur.